DjCrqss/Woot-verlay/README.md

 - I recommend setting width to 800 and height to 600, and leave the next two options unticked If it doesn't work after some time, open this menu back up and click 'Refresh cache of current page'

-Configure your setup by right clicking on the overlay and clicking 'Interact'.
+Configure your setup by right-clicking on the overlay and clicking 'Interact'.

 ## Configuring your settings
 When your mouse is on the page, a popup appears at the top middle of the screen.